 If you are not into baking cakes, consider asking the bakery to bake a plain white frosted cake for you to decorate.
 You can then make your way over to the floral department and buy some non-toxic flowers for your design!
 This cake has a $6.99 bunch of spray roses, a $3.99 African violet plant, and a $3.99 ivy plant.
 A florist would charge well over $50 to design this exact cake!
 You got this!

-lemon semi naked cake with lemon slices, rosemary and purple violets.
+A lemon cake with white frosting. the top is decorated with lemon slices, rosemary and pansies.

 Please feel free to leave me any messages or questions you have about decorating a cake with fresh flowers.
 Meanwhile, I’ll keep working on my cake making, I’m determined to get it right!
 If you are looking for more fresh flower inspiration please visit my Lily Topiary post and my Floral Candle Ring one too!